mr-anderson86/spring-host-status/README.md

 1. Configure security groups:
 - allow SSH access to all machines
 - port 8085 for the application (CI machine or deployment machine)
-- Your Jenkins port for the orchestrator machine (8080/8081/http/https/whicever you choose)
+- Your Jenkins port for the orchestrator machine (8080/8081/http/https/whichever you choose)
-2. SSH access - configure a way to access with ssh (an opened user with password,or pem key file or any other method)
+2. SSH access - configure a way to access with ssh (an opened user with password, or pem key file or any other method)
 3. On the Jenkins - configure a node which runs on the CI server ('host_ci') , and on the deployment server if you have any.

 ### Prerequisites - Github